General Questions

 I try to be as helpful as I can, but I’m really not able to offer detailed reptile care advice to anyone who asks — I’m simply too swamped with work, illness and life to be able to do that.
 So I can’t promise to answer your e-mail.
 Sorry about that.

-And, to be honest, I’ve gotten a little tired of having to answer the same, basic questions over and over when they’re answered in a dozen books and a hundred web sites — especially when they’re answered on one of my web sites.
-I wrote all those web pages so I wouldn’t have to answer questions!
+And, to be honest, I’ve gotten a little tired of having to answer the same, basic questions over and over when they’re answered in a dozen books and a hundred websites — especially when they’re answered on one of my websites!
+I wrote all those pages so I wouldn’t have to answer questions!

 So before you e-mail me to ask me a question, take the following steps:

-1. If your question is about garter snakes, visit Gartersnake.info, my web site about garter snakes.
+1. If your question is about garter snakes, visit Gartersnake.info.

-4. If you’re in the Ottawa area, sign up for the ottawaherps mailing list and join the Ottawa Amphibian and Reptile Association.
+4. Join a local reptile club!
+For example, if you’re in the Ottawa area, sign up for the ottawaherps mailing list and join the Ottawa Amphibian and Reptile Association.

-5. Melissa Kaplan’s web site on reptile (especially iguana) care has a lot of good material.
-Read it.
+5. Melissa Kaplan’s website on reptile (especially iguana) care has a lot of good material.
+Read everything there that applies to your situation.

 In other words, if you’re coming to me with a question, don’t make me do all the work: you’ll get better results, and a better answer, if you ask a specific question than a very general “how do I take care of my snake” kind of question.